Deacon Fellows Program

 - Rev. Dr. Mark Teasdale, E. Stanley Jones Associate Professor of Evangelism

-- Rev. Dr. Mai-Anh Le Tran, Associate Professor of Religious Education and Practical Theology
+- Rev. Dr. Mai-Anh Le Tran, Vice President for Academic Affairs and Academic Dean, Associate Professor of Religious Education and Practical Theology